Do you want border wall to stop immigrants, SC asks govt

 Solicitor General Tushar Mehta, appearing for the Centre, objected to the petition filed by the West Bengal Migrant Welfare Board alleging detention of Bengali-speaking migrant workers on suspicion of being Bangladeshi nationals and said no aggrieved parties were present before the court.

-"This court should not entertain petitions filed by these organisations and associations, which may be supported by some state governments."
+"This court should not entertain petitions filed by these organisations and associations, which may be supported by some state governments.
+There are no aggrieved parties before the court.
+We know how some state governments thrive on illegal immigrants.
+Demographic changes have become a serious issue," he said.

+The bench told Mehta that those aggrieved were perhaps unable to reach the apex court for want of resources.

+Mehta, referring to advocate Prashant Bhushan, appearing for the petitioner board and other NGOs said such "public spirited persons" must help them in approaching the court besides helping people in the US where the issue over illegal immigration was big.